 “Rules for focused success in a distracted world”

-Deep Work is a very much a productivity book, but with a twist.
+Deep Work is very much a productivity book, but with a twist.
 Like most productivity books, it includes tips and techniques for managing your time, dealing with emails, and managing expectations of colleagues.

 But these are very much a means to an end: the goal is to create space for periods of intense focus which are necessary for most knowledge workers.
 As such, it may be less applicable for office workers whose role is to manage, coordinate, or facilitate, although it’s still worth a read if you’re collaborating with people for whom intense focus is important.